dairycultist/natsucraft/README.md

 - Armor rework
   - Armor now grants more max HP instead of reducing damage taken
 - Wings ([reference](https://www.curseforge.com/minecraft/mc-mods/simple-flight))
+  - Port over cockatrice for their feathers? could probably also use their features for some new weapons/tools
 - Familiars ([reference](https://www.curseforge.com/minecraft/mc-mods/touhou-little-maid))